Paved with Gold

 Richard Whittington, known to many as Dick Whittington, was the hero of modern pantomime.
 Born to a disgraced knight in Gloucester, he travelled to London seeking his fame and fortune.

-He lived through five reigns – Edward III, Richard II, Henry IV, Henry V and Henry VI – and was personally known and regarded by all these Medieval monarchs.
+Whittington lived through five reigns – Edward III, Richard, II, Henry IV, Henry V and Henry VI – and was personally known and regarded by all these Medieval monarchs.
 A fabulously wealthy mercer and prosperous wool merchant, he became the most important benefactor to the City of London.
-His projects numbered funding a refuge for unmarried women; instituting a novel piped water system; creating a grand latrine that discharge into the River Thames; rebuilding Newgate Gaol; improving Guildhall Library; repairing London Bridge; and creating a College of Priests with an Almshouse that still flourishes today at Felbridge, Sussex.
-Whittington also financed Henry V’s French campaign that culminated in the spectacular Battle of Agincourt.
+His projects numbered funding a refuge for unmarried women; instituting a novel piped water system; creating a grand latrine that discharged into the River Thames; rebuilding Newgate Gaol; improving Guildhall Library; repairing London Bridge; and creating a College of Priests with an Almshouse that still flourishes today at Felbridge, Sussex.
+He also financed Henry V’s French campaign that culminated in the spectacular victory at the Battle of Agincourt.

 … But what of his ubiquitous cat?